KPInc425/odin-tasks/README.md

 #Todo

+-Finish refactoring displayprojecttasks with labels and grid styling

 -add dropdown feature to the tasks when they are displayed.
 --Only show the name and maybe duedate
 --When clicked show full task